Epistemic Errors of Imperfect Multitask Learners When Distributions Shift: GENERAL RESULT

 Approximation bias ($\bias$) captures how well the class of models $\modelclass$ entertained by the learner can in principle approximate the source data distribution. \begin{definition}[Approximation bias ($\bias$)] The degree of approximation bias is

 where

 is the \textbf{best approximation} within the learner's model class. \end{definition} In the perfect learning setting, \Cref{eq:bestfitdist} evaluates to 0 for $\preddist = \bary{\hypersourcedist}$ (there is no approximation bias).
-The degree of approximation bias does not depend on the specific source data (such as the sample size) or on the specific optimization principle or algorithm used (such as empirical risk minimization).
+The degree of approximation bias does not depend on properties of the specific source data (such as the sample size) or on the specific optimization principle or algorithm used.

 Lack of convergence ($\convergence$) captures how far the learner's predictor $\preddist$ is to the best approximation $\bestfitdist{S}$. \begin{definition}[Lack of convergence ($\convergence$)] The degree of lack of convergence is